kwizl/weather-app/README.md

 # WEATHER APP

 This project is a weather forecast site using the OpenWeatherAPI.
 The user should be able to search for a specific location and displaying the details of the weather.
-The appication does this by consuming the API and showing the desired data to the user.
+The application does this by consuming the API and showing the desired data to the user.
 Full Project Description [here](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ## Screenshots